Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Unlabeled Chip-firing

 Now we will prove that in case we start with $2^n-1$ chips at the root, the numbers of times each node fires are the Eulerian numbers $\bracenom{k}{1}$.

 \begin{proposition} If we start with $2^n-1$ chips at the root, during the firing process, for every $0\leq i<n$, every node on level $n-i$ fires $\bracenom{i+1}{1}$ times. \end{proposition}

 \begin{proof} We will also prove the proposition by induction on $n$.
-In case $n=1$, the root does not fire, and since $\bracenom{1}{1}=0$, the proposition is true for $n=1$.
+In the case $n=1$, the root does not fire, and since $\bracenom{1}{1}=0$, the proposition is true for $n=1$.

 Suppose the proposition is true for $n=k$, we will prove that the proposition is true for $n=k+1$.
+We will consider the same firing process as in the proof of Proposition \ref{prop:height}.
 Note that a property of chip-firing is the number of times each node fires is the same regardless of the order we fire.
-We will consider the same firing process as in the proof of Proposition \ref{prop:height}.
-Then, by the induction hypothesis, we know that for every $0<i<k$ every node on level $k+1-i$ fires $\bracenom{i+1}{1}$ times.
-Lastly, the root fires $2^k-1$ times in step 1, and $\bracenom{k}{1}$ more times in step 3 (since its children fire $\bracenom{k}{1}$ times each).
+The firing process of the left and right subtrees are exactly the same as in the case $n=k$.
+Thus, by the induction hypothesis, we know that for every $0<i<k$ every node on level $k+1-i$ fires $\bracenom{i+1}{1}$ times.
+Additionally, the root fires $2^k-1$ times in step 1, and $\bracenom{k}{1}$ more times in step 3 (since its children fire $\bracenom{k}{1}$ times each).
 Thus, the root fires $2^k-1+\bracenom{k}{1}=\bracenom{k+1}{1}$ times.
 This completes the proof. \end{proof}

 This leads to the following corollary on the total number of firing moves during the firing process.

 \begin{corollary} If we start with $2^n-1$ chips at the root, during the firing process, the total number of firing moves is $2^{n}(n-3)+n+3$. \end{corollary}